Finistere/antidote/README.rst

     world[Service]  # retrieve the instance
     world.get(Service, default='something')  # similar to a dict

-By default, :code:`@injectable` defines a singleton but alternative lifetimes (how long the :code:`world` keeps value alive in its cache) exists such as :code:`transient` where nothing is cached at all.
+By default, :code:`@injectable` defines a singleton.
+However, alternative lifetimes (how long the :code:`world` keeps value alive in its cache) can exist, such as :code:`transient`, where nothing is cached at all.

 Dependencies can also be injected into a function/method with :code:`@inject`.
-With both, Mypy, Pyright and PyCharm will infer the correct types.
+For both kinds of callables, Mypy, Pyright and PyCharm will infer the correct types.

 .. code-block:: python